flaturtha/CharlieChan/_short-stories/three-guess.md

 "I'll drive around the block a few times," Mogin said.

-Frey went up tire steps again and took his time going through the pale orange room, the burnt orange room.
+Frey went up the steps again and took his time going through the pale orange room, the burnt orange room.
 Then he was moving slowly and very quietly as he heard voices coming from the other pale orange room.
 The orange door was closed but Frey managed to get in a look through the side windows of the studio.
 The windows were slits of glass running from the floor to the ceiling, and through them Frey saw Tess Rillette and Lasseroe and Daisy Hennifer.

 They were all talking at once and at first their voices were low but then they started to argue and Frey got in on it.